Stacy Witbeck https://www.swhhsr.com/Areas/CMS/assets/img/STW-logo.png California CSLB #414305,2800 Harbor Bay Parkway

 About the Project

-The LACMTA G-Line (previously Orange Line) is an existing bus route in a dedicated corridor with the highest number of active riders in the San Fernando Valley.
-It extends from the North Hollywood B-Line station to the Chatsworth Metrolink Station in the northwest valley, and will provider riders with access to the East San Fernando Light Rail once completed.
+The LACMTA G Line (previously Orange Line) is an existing bus route in a dedicated corridor with the highest number of active riders in the San Fernando Valley.
+Construction is spread out over an 18-mile section of a highly congested area of Los Angeles and will provide riders with a connection point to the the East San Fernando Light Rail once completed.

-The G-Line BRT Improvements Project will improve the existing Bus Rapid Transit system by reducing travel times by an average of 29%, and allowing for an approximately 39% capacity increase.
-It will also utilize zero-emission buses (ZEB) to become one of the largest ZEB BRT routes in the country.
+Upon completion, this will improve the existing Bus Rapid Transit system by reducing travel times by an average of 29% and allowing for an approximately 39% capacity increase.
+It will also utilize zero-emission buses (ZEB) to become one of the largest Zero Emission Bus (ZEB) BRT routes in the country.

 Quick Facts